STAR (Students Together Advancing Resilience)

 2) Our services build on the strengths of each family in order to meet their specific goals.
 The service is goal-directed and is completed when the goals set out by the family are met and their situation is improved.

 Our services are designed to improve the child’s emotional, behavioral, and educational situations through therapy utilizing evidence-based interventions.
 Our therapists work together with teachers, school staff, and families to assure the child’s success.
 The following targeted outcomes for the STAR Program include: increase in student attendance and academic performance; increase in student and parent satisfaction; reduction in student suspensions and disciplinary referrals; reduction in incidents of aggression and mental health crises; and obtain grade advancement.

-Fees for STAR are based on the cost of providing services and is covered by TennCare and most commercial insurance plans.
+Fees for STAR are based on the cost of providing services and is covered by TennCare and most commercial insurance plans (copays will apply).
 Each student will work towards the achievement of the following universal goals: develop stress management and coping skills; develop and present appropriate means to emotional expression; improve decision-making skills; improve interpersonal interaction skills; and utilize developmentally appropriate school and community resources.

 - Willow Brook Elementary School, Oak Ridge

 - Glenwood Elementary School, Oak Ridge

 - Oneida Elementary, Middle, and High School, Oneida